Laplace-isospectral hyperbolic 2-orbifolds are representation-equivalent: Details

-{\bf Proof of Theorem \ref{th:main}.} Subtract from $C(s)$ from the counting trace the volume $C(0)$ and the contributions of the reflectors.
-Because of the linear independence of the functions $f_theta$, we can identify the number of conepoints of highest order.
+{\bf Completion of the proof of Theorem \ref{th:main}.} Subtract from $C(s)$ from the counting trace the volume $C(0)$ and the contributions of the reflectors.
+Because of the linear independence of the functions $f_\theta$, we can identify the number of conepoints of highest order.
 (It should go without saying that this includes the half-conepoints at boundary corners.)
 Subtract out their combined contribution from $C(s)$.
 Now we can identify the number of conepoints of the next highest order, and subtract out their contribution.
 Proceed until all conepoint contributions have been removed.
 What remains arises from the closed geodesics.

-In the manifold case, it is shown that the characteristics of the closed geodesics are determined by the counting trace, and hence by the spectrum.
-The proof carries over here essentially without change. \proofend
+In \cite{doylerossetti:verso}, we showed that if $M$ is a manifold, the characteristics of the closed geodesics are determined by the counting trace, and hence by the spectrum.
+The reason is that any possible scenario for a counterexample requires the participation of too many geodesics.
+Roughly speaking, any balance between primitive orientation-reversing and orientation-preserving geodesics gets destroyed when you look at imprimitive iterates of the geodesics, so you have to keep adding new geodesics to compensate.
+The proof in \cite{doylerossetti:verso} carries over here essentially without change. \proofend